bodywork-ml/bodywork-docs/docs/user_guide.md

 Should return the payload according to how you've defined your service in the executable Python module - e.g. in the `model_scoring_app.py` file found within the `model-scoring-service` stage's directory.

-Services are not automatically exposed to the public internet, unless the cluster has been [configured](kubernetes.md##configuring-ingress) with an ingress controller, and the `INGRESS` [configuration parameter](#service-deployment-stages) has been set to `True` in the service stage's `config.ini` file.
-If ingress is operational, then the service can be tested via the public internet using,
+If you have installed an ingress controller in your cluster, and if the the `INGRESS` [configuration parameter](#service-deployment-stages) has been set to `True` in the service stage's `config.ini` file, then the service can be tested via the public internet using,

 ```shell
 $ curl http://YOUR_CLUSTERS_EXTERNAL_IP/my-classification-product/my-classification-product--model-scoring-service/ \